Delaware Labor Laws Guide

 4. Manufacturing of dangerous or toxic chemicals,

-It is important to note that none of these occupation restrictions are applicable to a minor enrolled in an apprenticeship, or a work and study program where employment is considered vital to graduation, so long as it is supervised by the appropriate accredited authority.
+Note that none of these occupation restrictions apply to a minor enrolled in an apprenticeship or a work and study program where employment is considered vital to graduation, as long as it’s supervised by the appropriate accredited authority.

 Hiring laws in Delaware